D3rKlabauter/Waterdroid/README.md

 #Waterdroid

-A University-Projekt with focus on low-tech solutions for automatic watering - fully self contained.
+A university project with focus on low-tech solutions for automatic watering - fully self contained.

 Platform: Arduino Nano